edubart/nelua-lang/docs/pages/draft.md

 {% raw %}

 This is a draft for features that are not implemented yet.
-Once a feature here is completed its text will be moved into the overview page.
+Once a feature here is completed, its associated text will be moved into the overview page.
 {: .lead}

-Don't expect any of the examples here **to work or be implemented** in the future exactly as presented here, these are mostly ideias.
+Don't expect any of the examples here **to work or be implemented** in the future exactly as presented here, these are mostly ideas.
 {: .callout.callout-warning}

 ## Iterated For